 This unit is an introduction to the Old Testament.
 It consists of a study of the history and geography of biblical Israel, as well as a survey of the literature of the Old Testament and its formation.
-It includes an introduction to the contemporary critical methodologies used to explore biblical texts and an application of these to specific texts.
+It includes an introduction to some contemporary critical methodologies used to explore biblical texts and an application of these to specific texts.

-Articulate a knowledge of the history of Israel/Judah, ca. 1000 – 63 BCE, and of the geography of the biblical land and its surrounds
+Articulate a basic knowledge of the history of Israel/Judah, ca. 1000 – 63 BCE, and of the geography of the biblical land and its surrounds

-Demonstrate awareness and an elementary use of resources for research and academic exegetical literature
+Make elementary use of resources for research and academic exegetical literature

 Exegete a text of the Old Testament, showing a familiarity with contemporary critical methods of interpretation

-Discuss contemporary debates about the historicity of the Old Testament and describe the ongoing significance of the text for the Christian community
+Demonstrate awareness of contemporary debates about the historicity of the Old Testament and describe the ongoing significance of the text for the Christian community

 Lectures, interaction with the text in pairs or small groups, group discussion